Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 To pass the address, we simply append it to the function selector (and add left padding up to 32 digits since addresses take 32 bytes in function call data):
 > 0x70a08231000000000000000000000000f39fd6e51aad88f6f4ce6ab8827279cfffb92266

-`0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266` is the address we're going to check balance of.
+`0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266` is the address we're going to check the balance of.
 This is our address, the first account in Anvil.

-Next, we execute `eth_call` JSON-RPC method to make the call.
+Next, we execute the `eth_call` JSON-RPC method to make the call.
 Notice that this doesn't require sending a transaction–this endpoint is used to read data from contracts.

 ```shell
 $ params='{"from":"0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266","to":"0xe7f1725e7734ce288f8367e1bb143e90bb3f0512","data":"0x70a08231000000000000000000000000f39fd6e51aad88f6f4ce6ab8827279cfffb92266"}'